 - Bringing the voices of impactful local leaders to the attention of the world

-We have been bringing local female leadership to the attention of the world since 2001
+We have been bringing local women's leadership to the attention of the world since 2001

 We have worked across some forty countries and in numerous communities, both urban and remote